 - Net income declined by 1.8% to $78.11 million.

 MSC’s formal corporate name is MSC Industrial Direct Co.
-Inc., but it generally goes by MSC Industrial Supply Co., the name of its primarily business unit.
+Inc., but it generally goes by MSC Industrial Supply Co., the name of its primary business unit.

 Sign up for a complimentary subscription to Digital Commerce 360 B2B News, published 4x/week, covering technology and business trends in the growing B2B ecommerce industry.
 Contact editor Paul Demery at [email protected] and follow him on Twitter @pdemery.